mtclevans/semantictextanalysis/README.md

 - Filter queries by user (MacOS only)
 For more information see: https://help-nv.qsrinternational.com/20/mac/Content/projects-teamwork/work-with-projects-windows-mac.htm

-If annotating SCIERC test set from scratch, import Qdas.xlsx into Nvivo Else import Nvivo Semantic Text Analysis WindowsOS.nvp [Folder: QDAS - Semantic Text Analysis - RQ2]
-- A supplementary MacOS version is provided in the same folder
+**Semantic Text Analysis Process**
+1. Import exported .xlsx file into Nvivo
+2. Undertake Text Analysis using the codebooks provided in INSERT REFERENCE TO CODEBOOKS
+Note: We annotated all themes twice to generate a Kappa statistic.
+The Kappa statistics can be found INSERT.

+**Results**
-6a.
-The SCIERC .xlsx imported annotated dataset is provided under Data -> Files -> SCIERC QDAS Import File - PART-OF & FEATURE-OF
+1. Database statistics can be found in INSERT (Data -> Files -> SCIERC QDAS Import File - PART-OF & FEATURE-OF)

-6b.
-The codebooks are presented in Organize -> Coding -> Codes [For more information please see Appendix E]
+2. Confusion matrices can be found in INSERT
+3. The Nvivo file for the Semantic Text Analysis annotations undertaken in this research can be found in INSERT WINDOW FILE

-6c.
-Queries are presented in Explore -> Queries -> Query Criteria Please note: These results will not match the research when running on MacOS.
+- Queries for theme co-occurence and validation are present in this Nvivo file under Explore -> Queries -> Query Criteria
+- Please note: These results will not match the research when running on MacOS.

-6d.
-Query results are presented in Explore -> Queries -> Query Results Please note: These results will not match the research when running on MacOS.
+- Query results for theme co-occurence and validation are present in this Nvivo file under Explore -> Queries -> Query Results
+- Please note: These results will not match the research when running on MacOS.

-6e.
-To generate Pearson’s Correlation Coefficients navigate to:
-Explore -> Diagrams -> Cluster Analysis -> Select codes and click ‘next’ -> Select all codes -> Click ‘Finish’ -> Navigate to ‘Summary’ -> Right-click and ‘Export list’
+- Pearson's Correlation Coefficients must be regenerated at runtime.
+Please navigate to: Explore -> Diagrams -> Cluster Analysis -> Select codes and click ‘next’ -> Select all codes -> Click ‘Finish’ -> Navigate to ‘Summary’ -> Right-click and ‘Export list’
-Please note: This feature is not available in MacOS
+- Please note: This feature is not available in MacOS

+ADD RESULTS - DATABASE STATISTICS, CONFUSION MATRICES, CORRELATION COEFFICIENT EXPORTS AND THEME COOCCURENCE EXPORTS, VALIDATION QUERY RESULTS, QUERY RESULTS (=THEME COOCCURENCES)